a brief autobiography

 Noah Scott Sveiven

-I was born on 20 April 2001.
-I am a student, speechwriter, orator, and essayist.
+I was born on 20 April 2001, and I am currently a first-year student at Stanford University.

 I've served as an elected representative of my fellow students and an appointed representative of the youth of my community, and I've won numerous oratorical contests.
-In the summer of 2017, I studied at Georgetown University through a summer program for high school students, and in the summer of 2018, I studied at Yale University as a Young Global Scholar.
-In the summer of 2019, I will study Norwegian and the history of Norway at the University of Oslo thanks to a scholarship for which I am thankful and fortunate.
+In the summer of 2017 I studied at Georgetown University through a summer program for high school students, and in the summer of 2018 I studied at Yale University as a Young Global Scholar.
+In the summer of 2019 I studied Norwegian at the University of Oslo International Summer School.

-Presently, I am a senior at S.O.A.R.
-High School in Lancaster, California - where I am concurrently enrolled in Antelope Valley College.
-During my junior year, I served as Student Body President.
+Before Stanford, I concurrently attended SOAR High School and Antelope Valley College.
+During my junior year of high school, I served as Student Body President.
 During my senior year of high school, I was the student member of the Board of Trustees of the Antelope Valley Union High School District.
-My term began in July 2018 and will end on 30 June 2019.
+My term began in July 2018 and ended on 30 June 2019.
+The turbulence of this period has been extensively, and illuminatingly, covered by the Antelope Valley Press.

-My interest in politics began in the fifth grade.
-On one particularly impactful weekend, my father and I were going to see a movie.
-Dispassionate about the film we intended to see, we changed our minds at the last moment and instead saw my spontaneous choice: The Iron Lady, a drama starring Meryl Streep that told the story of Margaret Thatcher.
-The film ignited my passion for democratic republicanism and inculcated in me the desire to achieve a definitive purpose just like the prime minister did.
-I began to watch interviews and speeches of the Iron Lady and, with time, other important political leaders.
-As an adult, I hope to serve the people in the mold of those about whom I have learned.
-Whether this hope will come to pass in the chambers of the judiciary, the trails of a gubernatorial campaign, or the corridors of Congress, or some other meaningful location, I do not know.
+As an adult, I hope to serve others in the mold of those about whom I have learned.
+Whether this hope will come to pass in the chambers of the judiciary, the trails of a gubernatorial campaign, or the corridors of a legislature, or some other meaningful location, I do not know.
 However, I have set my bearings and am accelerating with hope.